White Collar Criminal Defense

 Mr. Savage counsels clients on establishing compliance programs, especially in the high tech, biotech and healthcare fields.

-Mr. Savage served on the Massachusetts Governor's Task Force on Ethics Reform, and also was selected to serve on the Boston Bar Association's Task Force on Preventing Wrongful Convictions.
-He is a founding board member and former chairman of the New England Innocence Project, former co-chairman of the ABA Science and Technology Committee, former chair of the Criminal Justice Section of the Federal Bar Association, former co-chair of the Boston Bar Association Section on Individual Rights and Responsibilities, and a member of the Steering Committee of the Boston Bar Association Criminal Justice Section.
+Mr. Savage served on the Massachusetts Governor's Task Force on Ethics Reform, and also was selected to serve on the Boston Bar Association's Task Force on Preventing Wrongful Convictions and on the Criminal Justice Reform Task Force.
+He is a founding board member and former chairman of the New England Innocence Project, former co-chairman of the ABA Science and Technology Committee, former chair of the Criminal Justice Section of the Federal Bar Association, former co-chair of the Boston Bar Association Section on Individual Rights and Responsibilities, and a member of the Steering Committee of the Boston Bar Association Criminal Justice Section and is an active supporter and coordinator of pro bono services for the Massachusetts Bail Fund.

 Mr. Savage is a Fellow of the American College of Trial Lawyers, a Fellow of the Litigation Counsel of America, a member of the American Bar Association, Boston Bar Association, Federal Bar Association and the Federal Bar Council of New York, as well as a Fellow of the American Bar Foundation.
 He is a former Advisory Board member of the Boston Chapter of the American Constitution Society.